Journal / Read

 The Rolex Yachtmaster is a classic timepiece that celebrates the watchmaker’s connection to the world of watersports.
 A symbol of the adventurous spirit of sailing, this timepiece made its debut in 1992, with a design meant to appeal to sailors and yachting enthusiasts.

-Over the years, Rolex has released several size variants for the Yachtmaster varying from 37 to 42mm, which makes it perfect for most wrist sizes.
+Over the years, Rolex has released several size variants for the Yachtmaster, varying from 37 to 42mm, which makes it perfect for most wrist sizes.
 The numerous case options also mean the Yachtmaster offers more size varieties compared to many of the other classic Rolex models.
 The Yachtmaster is particularly similar in design to the Rolex Submariner and is considered a suitable alternative by some collectors.
-A distinguishing quality of the Yachtmaster is its bidirectional bezel and lower water resistance.
+For an in-depth look at how the two models compare, check out our Rolex Yachtmaster vs. Submariner guide.
+Inside, you'll see a distinguishing quality of the Yachtmaster is its bidirectional bezel and lower water resistance.

 The Yachtmaster is available in all kinds of high-quality material options including gold, platinum, and titanium.
 Rolex also produces a Yachtmaster variant made from a combination of platinum and stainless steel material which is a rarity in the horological industry.